 Finishes: Metals still have a place of prominence in modern contemporary design.
 Stainless steel, chrome and nickel add to that sleek and clean look desired by many.
 You will find metals used in the kitchen and bathroom fixtures, furniture, shelving, lighting fixture, artwork frames, and lamps.

 Done correctly, the contemporary style can be impressive and bold.
 Done incorrectly, the contemporary style can be austere, cold and unwelcoming.

-Eclectic design appeals to those with adventurous natures, collectors and people who don't like to follow trends.
+Eclectic design appeals to collectors, travelers and adventurous people who may not like to follow trends.

 You will typically find an offbeat mix of room styles from two or more different countries and/or periods represented in one room.

 Mixing different styles and eras is a tricky business.
-When well blended the result can be harmonious and pleasing to the eye.
-When done incorrectly, the pieces in a room may clash and the result will seem jarring.
+When done well the result can be harmonious and pleasing to the eye.
+When done incorrectly, the pieces in a room may clash and the result can seem jarring.

 In eclectic design, you can expect an element of surprise, something unexpected, yet complementary to a room.
 Eclectic room designs are united through the use of color, form, mass, texture, shape and finish.

-Color schemes: Using neutral colors in eclectic room styles will help ground the palette and unite mismatched furnishings and accents.
-Add the accent colors you have chosen, working with just a few, and repeat these colors thoughout the room for balance and flow.
+Color schemes: Using neutral colors in eclectic room styles helps to ground the palette and unite mismatched furnishings and accents.
+Add the accent colors and repeat these colors though out the room for balance and flow.
 Color should be a unifying factor in this design style.